 Setting up an IDE for using Snowpark Checkpoints

 The Snowflake Extension for Visual Studio Code offers support for the Snowpark Checkpoints library to enhance the experience of using the framework.
-It gives you fine-grained control over the collect and validate statements inserted into your code, as well as reviews the status of the behavioral-equivalence assertions of your converted code.
+It gives you fine-grained control over the collect and validate statements inserted into your code and also reviews the status of the behavioral-equivalence assertions of your converted code.

-To enable Snowpark Checkpoints, go to Snowflake’s extension settings and check Snowpark Checkpoints: Enabled.
+• To enable Snowpark Checkpoints, in the Snowflake extension settings, select Snowpark Checkpoints: Enabled:

 Enabled checkpoints